AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL [!DNL Payment Services]]** > _[!UICONTROL Orders]_ > **[!UICONTROL View Report]**.
 1. Navigate to the **[!UICONTROL Disputes column]**.
 1. View any disputes for a specific order and see [the dispute status](#order-payment-status-information).
-1. Click the dispute ID link (beginning with _PP-D-_) to go to the [PayPal Resolution Center](https://www.paypal.com/us/smarthelp/article/what-is-the-resolution-center-faq3327).
+1. Review dispute details from the [PayPal Resolution Center](https://www.paypal.com/us/cshelp/article/what-is-the-resolution-center-help246) by clicking the dispute ID link that begins with _PP-D-_.
 1. Take appropriate action for the dispute, as needed.

-   To sort order disputes by status, click the Disputes column header.
+   To sort order disputes by status, click the [!UICONTROL Disputes] column header.

 ### Download order payment statuses